MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/bitsadmin-cancel.md

 ---
 title: bitsadmin cancel
-description: Windows Commands topic for bitsadmin cancel, which removes the job from the transfer queue and deletes all temporary files associated with the job. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Windows Commands topic for **bitsadmin cancel**, which removes the job from the transfer queue and deletes all temporary files associated with the job. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article